Carol Tyler: Biography

 Tyler taught a comics class at the University of Cincinnati College of Design, Architecture, Art, and Planning from 2006 - 2019.
 Her primary focus was teaching students the methods and techniques of comic creation.
 In teaching the history of comics "Tyler can pull out almost the entire history of comics in this country, everything from 1930s classics to 1950s comic magazines teaching aspects of African American history (regarding Harriet Tubman and Crispus Attucks) to an original of the first issue of the iconoclastic Mad Magazine."
 She has also brought her current book theme, military service, into the classroom.

 Another cartooning endeavor was a series of one-page stories called "Tomatoes" for Cincinnati magazine.
 Based upon her experiences of growing tomatoes and friendships in the heart of the city, "Tomatoes" appears monthly on the publication's inside back page.

 Tyler was a 2016 Civitella Ranieri residency fellow.
 She is also a Residency artist through the Arts Learning Program with the Ohio Arts Council.

 In 2016, Tyler spoke at the Billy Ireland Cartoon Art Museum on "... the unique challenges of autobiographical storytelling set in real time with real characters."
 She also spoke at The Society of Illustrators.

 DAAP Galleries staged a major one-woman exhibit of Tyler's work which included "...written entries of her ascent into illustration, accompanied by artworks and sketches from throughout her career," and "...eclectic 3-D creations...A flashing, multicolored light inside of a star rotates along one wall.
 An interactive piece called the "Ego-Meter" asks viewers to pull a string that raises a wooden face up the meter.
 A creepy baby doll spins around on a stick...an excellent job of showcasing an inspirational artist and professor at UC".

 In 2017 she gave a talk about her process of creating Soldier's Heart at the Library of Congress, titled "Comics to a 'T".

 In 2020, Carol Tyler's work was chosen to be a part of the Society of Illustrators Museum exhibit "Women in Comics: Looking Forward, Looking Back".

 From November 5–20, 2021, "Shaping Grief: Carol Tyler's Mourning Mind" an interactive art experience was featured at the DSGN Collective in Cincinnati, Ohio.
 It was composed of comics, repurposed objects, murals, mobiles, and a giant mourning bonnet which served as a gateway through which people would walk to observe the exhibit.
 The artwork and bonnet are part of her upcoming book "The Ephemerata: Shaping the Exquisite Nature of My Grief".

 Carol Tyler and her late husband Justin Green are the subject of the documentary film Married to Comics, which premiered in 2023 at the Small Press Expo event feature at the AFI Silver Theater and Culture Center.

+In 2025, the Billy Ireland Cartoon Library and Museum hosted a solo retrospective highlighting Carol's decades-long achievements in comics with a show called "Write It Down, Draw It Out: The Comics Art of Carol Tyler."